Sobach/smapy/docs/keychain.md

 * **autocomplete**()

-    This method is used to update tokens in KeyChain object.
+    Method is used to update tokens in KeyChain object.
 Some network keys may be stored in raw form.
 Method produces valid token from Raw data and assigns it to KeyChain.
 Use it after loading KeyChain object from dump (some tokens are time limited).

 * **show**()